-If you are also facing any of these problems While using windows 10 nearby sharing feature or Can not connect nearby devices here some solutions you may try to fix the issue.
+If you are also facing any of these problems While using the windows 10 nearby sharing feature or Can not connect nearby devices here are some solutions you may try to fix the issue.

-Make sure you are using Latest windows 10
+Make sure you are using the Latest windows 10

-As we discussed before nearby feature introduced on windows 10 April 2018 update so check and make sure your both (the PC you’re sharing from and the one you’re sharing too) devices are using windows 10 version 1903 or later versions.
-To check Windows version press windows + R type winver and ok you will find your installed windows 10 version and build number.
+As we discussed before the nearby feature was introduced on the Windows 10 April 2018 update so check and make sure your both (the PC you’re sharing from and the one you’re sharing too) devices are using windows 10 version 1903 or later versions.
+To check the Windows version press windows + R type winver and ok you will find your installed windows 10 version and build number.

-Also make sure you have turned on nearby Feature from Settings > System > Shared Experiences on both ( the PC you’re sharing from and the one you’re sharing to ) devices.
+Also, make sure you have turned on nearby Feature from Settings > System > Shared Experiences on both ( the PC you’re sharing from and the one you’re sharing too) devices.